oclif/oclif.github.io/website/blog/2020-08-26-summer-update.md

 ## Feature: postrun hooks

-We have added a new lifecycle event via postrun.
+We have added a new lifecycle event `postrun`.
 Your CLI can now run a hook after a command has ran.

 See our [hook documentation](/docs/hooks).